codeface-io/SwiftObserver/Documentation/philosophy.md

 # The Philosophy of SwiftObserver

-This is the oppinionated side and philosophy of SwiftObserver.
+This is the opinionated side of SwiftObserver.
 I invite you put it on like a shoe.
-See if it fits, take it for what it's worth and evolve it via PR or email: contact@flowtoolz.com.
+See if it fits, take it for what it's worth and evolve it via PR or email: <contact@flowtoolz.com>.

 ## Meaningful Code